-- The final number of social survey interviews achieved was 10,683, matching the target, a response rate of 64 per cent. - The SHS response rate has fallen in recent years, having fallen by 4% since 1999.
-The reduction in fieldwork performance resulted in a response rate of 64% in 2017.
-This was the same as in the previous year and 3 percentage points lower than the 2014 survey response rate of 67%. - The long-term average response rate for 1999-2011 was 67.9%.
-However, it should be noted that the calculation has changed slightly for 2012 as a portion of the addresses of unknown eligibility are considered to be eligible whereas previously they would all have been classed as ineligible.
+- The final number of social survey interviews achieved was 10,532, a response rate of 64 per cent which matches the target. - The SHS response rate has fallen in recent years, having fallen by 4% since 1999.
+The response rate of 64% in 2018 was the same as in the previous three years but 3 percentage points lower than the 2014 response rate of 67%. - The long-term average response rate for 1999-2011 was 67.9%.
+However, it should be noted that the calculation has changed slightly for 2012 onwards as a portion of the addresses of unknown eligibility are considered to be eligible whereas previously they would all have been classed as ineligible.
 This calculation change would have led to a lower response rate in years prior to 2012, if it had been calculated on the same basis. - There was a target of at least 80 completed physical surveys for each local authority along with a target of 3,004 surveys for Scotland.